devopshobbies/boundary-vault-stack/README.md

 - [ ] Update the sleep commands in the `start.sh` to use `Ansible` wait_for modules instead.
 - [ ] Remove vault root token in `cleanup`.

+## Contribution
+all types of contributions is welcomed, read `Contribution.md` for more information.

 ## Bear In Mind
 - if you have issues with DockerHub make sure you change the image registry in deployments and `prepare_env` role.